 The Mayo Clinic also found that those who stopped taking the medication abruptly experienced more side effects.
 If you need to stop taking antidepressants, you should talk to your doctor.
 Your doctor might recommend that you gradually reduce the size of your dose over the course of several weeks, which lets your body adjust to the change naturally.
 Those who stop taking antidepressants might experience any of the following withdrawal side effects:

 According to the American Academy of Family Physicians, up to 50 percent of patients taking antidepressants experienced some form of withdrawal when they stopped taking the medication.
 The type of medication the user takes might relate to the symptoms that he or she experiences.
 The American Academy of Family Physicians found that patients taking Prozac experienced fewer withdrawal symptoms than patients who took Paxil.
 Antidepressant addiction treatment provide support programs pro for those battling an addiction to a prescription antidepressant.

 Working With a Treatment Center

 If you need antidepressant detox, you should work with a treatment center.
 Detox is a method that weans a user off a specific drug.
 When a person enters the treatment center, the staff ensures that the person discontinues the use of the antidepressant safely.
 This is a simple way you or your loved one can stop using an antidepressant without experiencing severe withdrawal symptoms.
-When you contact us at 1-888-287-0471 , we can locate an antidepressant addiction treatment center near you.
+When you contact us at 1-888-287-0471 Who Answers? , we can locate an antidepressant addiction treatment center near you.
 You can get the help you need, whether you need it for yourself or someone you love.